Skip to content

 The result list array, or None if the selector's error was suppressed.

-def pipe(func)
+def pipe(

 Pipe the output of this selector through a transformation function or another selector.